isrand/hetsdk/README.md

 ---

-### `addParticipants (topicId, participants, privateKey)`
+### `addParticipant (topicId, participant, privateKey)`

 **Description**

-Adds new participants to the encrypted topic, only if the storage medium of said topic for the configuration is set to File Service and the user can update the configuration file.
+Adds new participant to the encrypted topic, only if the storage medium of said topic for the configuration is set to File Service and the user can update the configuration file.

 > [!NOTE]
 > As of now, new participants have access to all messages, even those before they were addded.